 Then, if you’re feeling the groove, get out those dancing shoes and head to one of the discos for funky tunes or big clubs like El Divino or Space for banging dance tracks.
 There are pool parties, foam parties and more raunchy shows, all to the soundtrack of the likes of Roger Sanchez, Todd Terry or Judge Jules.

-Cheap holidays in Benidorm can take advantage of a whole line-up of waterparks and theme parks around Benidorm luring you in with big slides and fast rides.
+Cheap holidays in Benidorm can take advantage of a whole line-up of waterparks and theme parks, luring you in with big slides and fast rides.
 Aqualandia waterpark – which has some of the world's highest slides – and Mundomar Animal Park are conveniently located within walking distance on the eastern edge of Benidorm.

 For big thrill rides, Terra Mitica theme park is the place to go.
 It also has shows, street acrobatics and family rides, or for a wholly family day out pirate-themed Iberia Park might be more up your street.
 There is also a further wildlife park – Terra Natura – and AquaNatura Waterpark in this area on the northern edge of town, which is easily accessed by regular direct buses.
 You might find it hard to know which parks to visit, but because many are owned by the same companies, you can visit more than one and receive reduced rates.

 A selection of shops